bdeployteam/bdeploy/doc/retypeuser/tutorials/systemSetupWalkthrough.md

 See [instance-template.yaml](../power/product#instance-templateyaml) for an example instance template.

 In order to use an instance template via the CLI you must have a so-called "response file" which contains all values required to apply the instance template without the need to query things from the user, as the CLI cannot do that.
-The response file has the exact same syntax as the section responsible for an individual instance template inside a system template.
+The response file has the exact same syntax as the [`instances` section of a system template](/power/product/#supported-instance-attributes).

 This is an example of such a response file: